carmine560/trading-assistant/README.md

 <td>Click at the coordinates <code>X</code> and <code>Y</code>.</td></tr>

 <tr><td><code>('click_widget', 'IMAGE_FILE', 'X, Y, WIDTH, HEIGHT')</code></td>
-<td>Wait for and locate the widget image in the region, then click it.
+<td>Wait until the widget image appears in the region, then click it.
 The
 <code>IMAGE_FILE</code> must reside in the <code>HYPERSBI2</code> subdirectory
 of the same directory as the configuration file.</td></tr>